Preparing Small Businesses for the New Corporate Transparency Act Reporting

 • Current residential street address;

-• Unique identifying number from an acceptable identification document (see below);
+• Unique identifying number from an acceptable identification document;

 What Special Reporting Rules Should Companies Know?